 The Master thesis is the end-product of the Master thesis project.
 It is an academic paper that reports on scientific research conducted by the student individually, but it may also include a report of an internship.
 In the Master thesis research the student should be actively involved in all phases of research.
 The topic of the Master thesis will be in line with the Master programme and will be chosen in agreement with the Master thesis supervisor.
 The research may be conducted internally at the Psychology Department of the University of Groningen, or externally at another accredited institution.
 The study load for a Master thesis is always 30 EC credit points.
 When an internship is part of the graduation project and if a report of an internship forms part of the Master's thesis, the study load of the Master thesis research will be at least 11 EC credit points.
 The Master's thesis research and the writing of the Master's thesis are directly supervised by a staff member.
 The Master thesis project must be initiated soon after the start of the Master year and the Master thesis must be finished within one year.

-Semester: whole year Format: Practicum Hours per week: Variable Language: English
+Semester: whole year Format: practicum Hours per week: Variable accomplishments and behaviour during the Master thesis project are part